-- Without approval, the College will consider the responsible staff member to have acted without the use of appropriate safeguarding mechanisms and will not be responsible for ethical difficulties arising from the conduct of the research project in question.
+- Without approval, the University will consider the responsible staff member to have acted without the use of appropriate safeguarding mechanisms and will not be responsible for ethical difficulties arising from the conduct of the research project in question.

 Responsibility for the ethical design, review and conduct of human research is exercised at many levels.
 While the processes of ethical review are important, individual researchers and the institutions within which they work hold primary responsibility for ensuring that their research is ethically acceptable.